MAST’S ANIMATED FILM NINETY-FIVE SENSES TO PREMIERE AT HOLLYSHORTS FILM FESTIVAL IN LA’S CHINESE THEATER

 Examples from 2018 include a visit by Jimmy Chin for the Oscar-winning Free Solo, and local film directors and subjects from Church & State, a documentary about the legalization of gay marriage in Utah.

-Our passion project, this initiative cultivates cinephiles and tomorrow’s filmmakers, offering free films for underserved children and young people.
+Our passion project, this initiative cultivates cinephiles and tomorrow’s filmmakers.
 It educates artists and filmmakers so that they can contribute to Utah’s creative economy.

 By offering contests, labs, mentorship, networking, and production assistance, MAST supports local filmmakers while building Utah into a “content creation” hub.
 The 2019 program has awarded $20,000 to contest winners and $100,000 in fellowship funds.
 MAST is a forward-thinking, content development program that harnesses the power of tech-enabled and animation storytelling.
 Current fellows are working on a range of topics, including displaced workers, traditional stories of Mexico, and restoring sight to the blind.